 Manitoba Photographers: Simon Duffin (1843-1900)

-Simon Duffin was born in Ireland in 1843, the oldest of six children of Patrick and Mary Duffin.
-The Duffin family immigrated to Canada when Simon was a young child, settling at Odessa, Ontario.
-Simon married Martha Lewis there on 5 April 1864 and they had a daughter, Josephine, the next year.
+Born in Ireland in 1843, the oldest of six children of Patrick and Mary Duffin, his family immigrated to Canada when Simon was a young child, settling at Odessa, Ontario.
+He married Martha Lewis there on 5 April 1864 and they had a daughter, Josephine, the next year.
 He operated a general store and photography caravan until 1872.
 Leaving for western Canada later that year, or early 1873, Duffin went as far as possible with his equipment in a wagon, then sold the wagon, and brought the rest of the photographic gear overland.

 By March 1875, Duffin had moved to new studio space: